About Michael Alford

 Michael’s earliest art training came from his father, a colonel in the Royal Engineers, who taught him to draw in perspective from a young age.
 After a stint in the Royal Marines, Michael studied Spanish and Arabic at Durham University.
 He travelled extensively in South America and the Middle East, keeping detailed sketchbooks to record his experiences.
 He later studied art at the Slade School and the Chelsea School of Art.

 Travel remains and important source of inspiration for Michael’s work.
-Driven by a love for plein air sketching and painting from life, Michael’s recent trips have taken him to India, East Africa, the Middle East, Europe, the Caribbean and North America.
-He has been appointed war artist to the British Military on three occasions.
+Driven by a love for plein air sketching and painting from life, Michael’s recent trips have taken him to India, East Africa, North Africa, the Middle East, Europe, the Caribbean and North America.
+He has worked as war artist for the British Military on three occasions.
 In 2011 and 2013 he accompanied troops to Helmand Province, Afghanistan.
 In 2016, a third military commission took him to Iraq.

 “Painting for me is recapturing the experience of seeing, without being too literal-minded about what that experience is or means.